Preview

 Use Analogous Colors: Colors next to each other on the color wheel create smooth, harmonious gradients.

-Avoid Too Many Stops: Two to four color stops usually produce the cleanest results.
-More stops can look muddy.
+Avoid Too Many Stops: Two to four color stops usually produce clean results.
+Too many stops can look muddy.

-Consider Contrast: Ensure text remains readable over gradient backgrounds by using sufficient contrast.
+Consider Contrast: Ensure text remains readable over gradient backgrounds.

-Subtle Gradients: Small color differences create elegant, professional-looking gradients for UI backgrounds.
+Subtle Gradients: Small color differences create elegant UI backgrounds.

-Overlay Technique: Layer a semi-transparent gradient over images to create dynamic hero sections.
+Overlay Technique: Layer a semi-transparent gradient over images for dynamic hero sections.

 Browser Compatibility

-Linear & Radial Gradients: Supported in all modern browsers including Chrome, Firefox, Safari, Edge, and Opera.
-Full support since IE10+.
+Linear and Radial Gradients: Supported in all modern browsers including Chrome, Firefox, Safari, Edge, and Opera.

-Vendor Prefixes: Modern CSS gradients no longer require vendor prefixes (-webkit-, -moz-).
-The standard syntax works everywhere.
+Vendor Prefixes: Modern CSS gradients no longer require vendor prefixes.
+Standard syntax works broadly.

 Perfect For